fortran-lang/fortran-lang.org/pr/201/TRANSLATING.md

 To add a new language to the webpage add the language name to the *languages* array in the [``_config.yml``](./_config.yml) file.
+The language name should be represented by its two letter code, the full name of the language will be provided in the localized configuration files at ``./_i18n/<lang>.yml``.
 The first language in the arrays is the default language and is used in the main tree at ``https://fortran-lang.org`` while additional trees are generated under ``https://fortran-lang.org/<lang>``.